mukulhase/WebWhatsapp-Wrapper/README.md

 ##Use Cases:
 - Auto Reply bot for whatsapp, “I am away from phone”
-- Can use Phone whatsapp's at the same time, (unlike the other whatsapp APIs)
+- Can use whatsapp on phone and this api at the same time, (unlike the other whatsapp APIs, since this uses web.whatsapp)
 - No need for number registration
 - Hackathons, very easy to setup a whatsapp messaging service, just simple ajax requests!
 - API for custom bot making